 How to calculate square footage for walls

-To calculate the square footage of a wall, follow these simple steps:
+To calculate the square footage of a wall, you'll need to:

-1. Measure the height of the wall from the floor to the ceiling, excluding baseboards and moldings.
+1. Measure the height of the wall from floor to ceiling (don't include baseboards and moldings).

-2. Measure the length of the wall, including doors and windows.
+2. Measure the length of the wall, including any doors and windows.

-3. Multiply the height by the length to find the total square footage of the wall.
+3. Multiply the height by the length to get your total square footage.

 By following this process, you'll have an estimate to help you calculate the amount of materials needed to paint or wallpaper your wall.